mevdschee/php-crud-api/README.md

 Multiple hosts may be specified using a comma, allowing you to set `allow_origin` to `https://yourdomain.com, https://*.yourdomain.com`.

+## 64 bit integers in JavaScript

+JavaScript does not support 64 bit integers.
+All numbers are stored as 64 bit floating point values.
+The mantisse of a 64 bit floating point number is only 53 bit and that is why all integer numbers bigger than 53 bit may cause problems in JavaScript.

 ## Errors

 The following types of 404 'Not found' errors may be reported: